The Killer Bride: Broadcast

-The Killer Bride premiered on ABS-CBN on August 12, 2019.
+The Killer Bride premiered on ABS-CBN on August 12, 2019, replacing Sino Ang Maysala?: Mea Culpa.
 It aired weeknights at 9:15 PM PST on the network's Primetime Bida evening block and worldwide via TFC.
 The show concluded on January 17, 2020, and was replaced by A Soldier's Heart beginning January 20, 2020.

+It aired re-runs on Jeepney TV from November 9, 2020 to January 29, 2021; replacing the re-runs of Wildflower.
+It also aired re-runs on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from July 29, 2024 to January 3, 2025; replacing the re-runs of Darna 2022 and was replaced by the re-runs of Viral Scandal.

 An extended version of the series, The Killer Bride: Killer Cuts, streamed exclusively on iWant and ran concurrently with the series.
 Killer Cuts showed the primetime series’ unrated and uncensored scenes.

-Rerun

-Reruns started airing on Jeepney TV since November 9, 2020.

 Production

-Series lead Maja Salvador was supposed to do another series which would have been the follow up to the wildly successful Wildflower.
+Series lead Maja Salvador was supposed to do another series which would have been the follow-up to the wildly successful Wildflower.
 However, as the series was to tackle marital infidelity, which she has already done in The Legal Wife, she turned down the role to pursue The Killer Bride.
 Maja Salvador landed the role in May 2019 when, while doing iWant Originals Hinahanap-hanap Kita with The Killer Bride co-stars Geoff Eigenmann, Pepe Herrera and Pamu Pamorada, she convinced Business Unit Manager, Roda C. Dela Cerna to let her audition for the role.
 Although there was trepidation on the part of Dela Cerna as she knew Salvador was supposed to do another series, she nevertheless allowed Salvador to audition because the original actress tapped for the role ultimately turned down the part of Camila.

 The project Salvador turned down was Ang Lihim ni Ligaya, with Ivana Alawi taking over the lead.

 The show and the cast was first announced by ABS-CBN on June 28, 2019.

-The project serves as a reunion project for Maja Salvador and leading man Geoff Eignmann, who has just returned from his stint in the GMA Network.
+The project serves as a reunion project for Maja Salvador and leading man Geoff Eigenmann, who has just returned from his stint in the GMA Network.
 The two have previously worked together on the film Villa Estrella and was also set to star in the teleserye Moon River that was shelved and ultimately did not push through after Eigenmann's move to GMA Network.

 The series would also see many "firsts" for series lead Janella Salvador.
 The series would mark the first time she would work with real-life aunts, Maja Salvador and Jobelle Salvador.
 The series would also see her being paired for the first time with Joshua Garcia, who was previously paired with perrenial loveteam partner and ex-girlfriend Julia Barretto.

+The series was partially shot in Laguna.